Skip to main content

 • Still available but limited

-• Claude Free: Basic access
+• Claude Free: Basic access to current Sonnet

-• Gemini Free: Gemini 1.5 Flash
+• Gemini Free: Gemini 3.7 Flash with generous daily limits

 Skills You Should Learn (2026)